-- Run the appropriate online diagnostic test.
-See "Using Dell[TM] PowerEdge[TM] Diagnostics." - 2 Restart the system and check for any system messages pertaining to the NIC controller. - 3 Check the appropriate indicator on the NIC connector.
-See "NIC Indicator Codes." - If the link indicator does not light, check all cable connections. - If the activity indicator does not light, the network driver files might be damaged or missing. - Use another connector on the switch or hub.
+- 1 Run the appropriate online diagnostic test.
+See "Using DellTM PowerEdgeTM Diagnostics." - 2 Restart the system and check for any system messages pertaining to the NIC controller. - 3 Check the appropriate indicator on the NIC connector.
+See "Power Indicator Codes." - If the link indicator does not light, check all cable connections. - If the activity indicator does not light, the network driver files might be damaged or missing. - Use another connector on the switch or hub.

-If you are using a NIC card instead of an embedded NIC, see the documentation for the NIC card.
+If you are using a NIC card instead of an integrated NIC, see the documentation for the NIC card.

-- 4 Ensure that the appropriate drivers are installed and the protocols are bound.
-See the NIC's documentation. - 5 Enter the System Setup program and confirm that the NIC ports are enabled.
-See "Integrated Devices Screen." - 6 Ensure that the NICs, hubs, and switches on the network are all set to the same data transmission speed and duplex.
-See the documentation for each network device. - 7 Ensure that all network cables are of the proper type and do not exceed the maximum length.
+4 Ensure that the appropriate drivers are installed and the protocols are bound.
+See the NIC's documentation.

+- 5 Enter the System Setup program and confirm that the NIC ports are enabled.
+See "Integrated Devices Screen." - 6 Ensure that the NICs, hubs, and switches on the network are all set to the same data transmission speed.
+See the documentation for each network device - 7 Ensure that the speed and duplex of all network cable are of the proper type and the cables do not exceed the maximum length.
 If all troubleshooting fails, see "Getting Help."